On overseas tour, Pentagon chief strikes a low-profile amid friction at home with President Trump

 Despite Esper’s efforts to keep a low profile, even the brief courtesy interactions captured by the media last week offered a glimpse of the issues he faces.

-On Wednesday, Esper presented Tunisian Defense Minister Ibrahim Bartagi a replica of a flintlock pistol used by Gen. George Washington.
+On Wednesday, Esper presented Tunisian Defense Minister Ibrahim Bartagi with a replica of a flintlock pistol used by Gen. George Washington.
 “This is a symbol of another very important principle that he held dear,” Esper told Bartagi before assembled reporters.
 “The importance of civil-military relations, civilian control of the military, and the importance of an apolitical military.”

 Carol Morello and John Hudson contributed to this report.